The Dal Lake

 The Jammu & Kashmir Police have so far arrested Mr. Guddu & two men from the ranks.
 Mr. H. R. Parihar & Mr. Bahadur Ram, Superintendent and Deputy of the area coming under investigations, have been removed from active service pending investigation.
 However the army has yet to make public what action it intends to take.

-‘Terror begets terror, irrespective of the political context.
+The editorial in the Times of India Edition of February 5, 2007, says ‘Terror begets terror, irrespective of the political context.
 J&K has been a police state since insurgency began in 1989.
 People of the state have been victims of mindless violence, on the part of both militants and security forces, since then.
 Forces of the state have contributed in large measure to the people’s misery.
 The political class has failed to enforce the moral and legal authority of the state and abdicated the ground in favour of security forces.
 The police, paramilitary forces and the army have had a free run in the state.
 This has not secured anybody’s life, as casualty figures of civilians and security personnel for the past 15 years would reveal.
 The spiral of violence has spawned a parallel economy that has been exploited by state and non-state actors.
 Rewards and incentives announced by the state for killing terrorists have fattened this economy.
 Such incentives have promoted a culture of officially sanctioned bounty killings.
 The discovery of fake encounters and FIRs is a wake-up call to the state to realise the horror that has been unleashed on the people.’

 It is incidents such as the ones I have mentioned above that make the young people of the valley heed the call of jihad.
 All talk of peace is then systematically massacred.
 Terrorists from the valley roam the country in search of targets.
 So next time there is a terrorist attack quite near your place of work you know that you have, among others, Parihar, Ram, Ahmad & their ilk to thank for too!